List of capitals in Malaysia

 The following is a list of capitals in Malaysia.
-It mainly describes the capitals of the states, districts, as well as the national capitals of Malaysia.
+It describes the national, state, and district capitals of Malaysia.

 National capital

 The national capital of Malaysia is Kuala Lumpur.
 It remains the primary cultural, business and financial centre in Malaysia.
 The Parliament of Malaysia and the official residence of the King are also located in Kuala Lumpur.
 In 2001, the seat of government was moved from Kuala Lumpur to the planned city of Putrajaya which from then on served as the federal administrative centre, sometimes referred to as the administrative capital.
 Both these cities, together with Labuan, have special status as Federal Territories of Malaysia.

 Article 154(1) of the Federal Constitution states that unless been declared otherwise by the Parliament, Kuala Lumpur shall remain as the federal capital.